 Other apps and honorable mentions:

-ACRN Tinnitus Protocol (Turn your volume down before attempting this): Acoustic Coordinated Reset Neuromodulation (ACRN) is a tinnitus treatment protocol utilized by several popular tinnitus apps such as Neuromonics and Desyncra.
+ACRN Tinnitus Protocol (Turn your volume down before attempting this): Acoustic Coordinated Reset Neuromodulation (ACRN) is a tinnitus treatment protocol utilized by several popular tinnitus apps such as Neuromonics.
 Many users report these apps as helpful in treating tinnitus, though both options can be expensive.
 This web app offers a free implementation of the ACRN Tinnitus Protocol, so tinnitus suffers can experiment without having to commit to any one (potentially expensive) treatment program.

 First, you use the slider to identify the frequency of your tinnitus sound, and then the app generates ACRN sound therapy targeted specifically to that frequency.